adamisafk/deviousMUD/README.md

 The wiki is a useful place to look, it contains useful documentation including uml diagrams, database diagrams, descriptive text for rooms, chests and items, and other useful information.

+## !SPOILER ALERT!
+To win the game, after starting a new game type the following commands:

+'move east', 'move south', 'move east'

+- you will now find yourself in the 'boss' room (you should recieve a message alerting you of this)-

+Next you must defeat all npcs in the room, type:
+'attack'
+select an npc to kill, and repeat until all npcs in the room are dead.
+(Note: spawning of npcs is random)

+you can now type 'leave' and you'll be prompted to save your highscore to the database.